Your Journey Beyond the Notes: A Reflective Path to Cultural Inclusivity

 - Biographical Information

-A high school band director in suburban Philadelphia, Tonia Asel Kaufman serves as a National Association for Music Education Equity Committee member and Institute for Composer Diversity Wind Band Co-coordinator.
+Tonia Asel Kaufman is a high school band director in suburban Philadelphia, where she directs the Concert Band, Jazz Band, and Chamber Ensembles, and teaches AP Music Theory, and Blues, Jazz, and Modern Band.
+She serves on the National Association for Music Education Equity and Professional Learning Committees and is Institute for Composer Diversity Wind Band Co-coordinator.
 In the Pennsylvania Music Educators Association, she is a Justice, Equity, Diversity and Inclusion Coordinator, District President, Strategic Planning Committee member, Mentor Teacher, and Citation of Excellence recipient.
-She has served on the Pennsylvania Department of Education Arts and Humanities Standards Writing Committee, Connected Arts Networks Professional Learning Communities, and the National Core Arts Standards Creating A Community for All Learners Cohort.
-At school she directs the Concert Band, Jazz Band, and Chamber Ensembles, and teaches AP Music Theory, and Blues, Jazz, and Modern Band.
-An international presenter, Kaufman guest conducts in several states and leads ensembles on the American Music Abroad Bronze Tour to Europe.
-Her honors include the Colonial School District Master Teacher designation, nomination for Pennsylvania Teacher of the Year, and induction into the Cavalcade of Bands Hall of Fame.
-She earned National Board Certification in Early Adolescent/Young Adult Music, Pennsylvania Principal Certification, a Graduate Certificate in Nonprofit Management, and is a certified life coach.
-She currently is pursuing a Ph.D. in Music Education at Temple University, with research emphasis on female band directors, student-centered learning, and equity, inclusion, and diversity.
+A frequent national presenter, Kaufman guest conducts in several states and leads ensembles on the American Music Abroad Bronze Tour to Europe.
+In 2025, she was inducted into the Cavalcade of Bands Hall of Fame.
+Her scholarly writing includes contributions to "Assessment in Music Education: Curricular Connections," (GIA) and "How to Release Music" (Oxford).
+She earned National Board Certification, Pennsylvania Principal Certification, a Graduate Certificate in Nonprofit Management, and is a certified life coach.
+She is pursuing a Ph.D. in Music Education at Temple University, and her research focuses on female band directors.

 Scott Sheehan - Biographical Information